 Buy-back programmes and stabilisation measures

-Providing certain requirements are met, trading in securities or associated instruments for the stabilisation of securities or trading in own shares in buy-back programs are exempt from the prohibitions against market abuse.
+Providing certain requirements are met, trading in securities or associated instruments for the stabilisation of securities or trading in own shares in buy-back programmes are exempt from the prohibitions against market abuse.

 - Level 1: MAR Article 5